amidaleet/Xfile/README.md

 Makefile use case described above can be implemented with pure bash script.

-Xfile goals and benefits:
-- make it easy to run shell scripts from the active directory
+Xfile aimed to be a:
+- solid foundation for API stability, due to:
+  - sigle ENV setup point for all repository scripts
-- simple template for sharing reusable commands, scripts and environment setup
+  - sigle CLI API facade for all repository scripts
-- support parameters passing in various form including flags and optional args (*both make- and getopts- like style*)
-- build-in help documentation and args completion in Terminal
-- make structural programming bash syntax available in task declaration scope itself
-- does not adds any new abstraction layer between commands and scripts
+  - does not adds any new abstraction layer between shell command and scripts
+- SDK for fast bash script debug and development, providing build-in features like:
+  - argument readers in various forms (including flags and optional args)
+  - help and documentation features
+  - task names and args completion for Terminal.app
+  - logs of task stack
+  - logs of exit code and failed command
+  - faster execution of complex tasks (cause 'task' is typically just a function call, not a costly new process spawn)

 ## Naming